Clinical trials

 The perspectives and viewpoints presented in the FBIB articles do not necessarily reflect those of The Norwegian National Research Ethics Committees; all authors are responsible for their own perspectives.

 The pharmaceutical industry is heavily involved as a commissioning agent in clinical trials (commissioned research).
-The industry may also make payments (unrestricted grants) to clinicians who have formulated the research question independently of the funding agent.
+The industry may also make payments to clinicians who have formulated a research question independently of the funding agent.
 Clinical trials can also be conducted in the absence of any relationship to the pharmaceutical industry, for example with funding from independent institutions such as the Research Council of Norway or the health trusts.

 Legislation and rules